dilipkumarmanavalla/JenkinDashboard_SE/README.md

 Using Python as code base, Django as Framework and Jenkins realted python Lib for creating this Dashboard.
 I used HTML, CSS and Javascript for front end creation.
 This solution made operating the jenkins jobs without any proir knowledge on jenkins.

+Steps:
+Import all requirements.txt libraries
+Setup Django
+Run the manage.py file for starting the run and make the service available.